carbon88/sql-docs/docs/relational-databases/in-memory-oltp/transactions-with-memory-optimized-tables.md

 - **Autocommit** - The start of a simple query or DML statement implicitly opens a transaction, and the end of the statement implicitly commits the transaction.
 This is the default.
   - In autocommit mode, usually you are not required to code a table hint about the transaction isolation level on the memory-optimized table in the FROM clause.

 - **Explicit** - Your Transact-SQL contains the code BEGIN TRANSACTION, along with an eventual COMMIT TRANSACTION.
-Two or more statements statements can be corralled into the same transaction.
+Two or more statements can be corralled into the same transaction.
   - In explicit mode, you must either use the database option MEMORY_OPTIMIZED_ELEVATE_TO_SNAPSHOT or code a table hint about the transaction isolation level on the memory-optimized table in the FROM clause.

 - **Implicit** - When SET IMPLICIT_TRANSACTION ON is in force.
 Perhaps a better name would have been IMPLICIT_BEGIN_TRANSACTION, because all this option does is implicitly perform the equivalent of an explicit BEGIN TRANSACTION before each UPDATE statement if 0 = @@trancount.
 Therefore it is up to your T-SQL code to eventually issue an explicit COMMIT TRANSACTION.